sangramkadam/config/README.md

 # config
 Configuration files

-.vim is configuration file for vim editor
+.vim is the configuration file for the Vim editor.

-.vmdrc is configuration file for VMD
+.vmdrc is the configuration file for VMD.

-gnuplot directory contains gnuplot configuration file and color scheme for gnuplot (gnuplot-colorbrewer repository cloned from https://github.com/aschn/gnuplot-colorbrewer.git).
+The Gnuplot directory contains the gnuplot configuration file and color scheme for gnuplot (gnuplot-colorbrewer repository cloned from https://github.com/aschn/gnuplot-colorbrewer.git).

+To know the path of gnuplotrc file in your system, type following command in gnuplot: show loadpath

+	Typically gnuplotrc is read from /usr/share/gnuplot/gnuplot/5.2